psol/lampe/README.md

 If you uncomment the line that defines NDEBUG, the assertions and logging are removed from the project.
 I have not found how to define NDEBUG through the Arduino IDE.

+### RotaryEncoder

+The whole point of this project is to drive the led strip through 4 rotary encoders, settings two time intervals by direct manipulation.
+The class is a very simple wrapper for the rotary encoders, it includes simple debouncing.

+## Symbols
+This is a compiler for symbol descriptor, given a set bitmap images (ideally monochrome), it compiles a byte that describe the symbols.
+This is used to generate the symbols.h file in the Controller project.